-The Board recommends that shareholders select "ONE YEAR" to advise the Board how often the Company should conduct a shareholder advisory vote on executive compensation.
-Proxies will be voted in accordance with their terms and, in the absence of contrary instructions, for conducting the advisory vote every year.
+The Board recommends that shareholders vote "FOR" approval of the Amendment to the 2018 Plan, as disclosed in this proxy statement.
+Proxies solicited by the Board will be voted in accordance with their terms and, in the absence of contrary instructions, for the approval of the Amendment to the 2018 Plan.

-PROPOSAL NO. 4 - RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2024 FISCAL YEAR
+PROPOSAL NO. 4 - RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2025 fiscal YEAR

-The Audit Committee has appointed CohnReznick LLP as the Company's independent registered public accounting firm for the current fiscal year, which ends March 3, 2024, to audit the consolidated financial statements of the Company and its subsidiaries for the 2024 fiscal year; and the Board is requesting ratification of such appointment by the shareholders at the Meeting.
+The Audit Committee has appointed CohnReznick LLP as the Company's independent registered public accounting firm for the current fiscal year, which ends March 2, 2025, to audit the consolidated financial statements of the Company and its subsidiaries for the 2025 fiscal year; and the Board is requesting ratification of such appointment by the shareholders at the Meeting.
 If this appointment is not ratified by the holders of a majority of the shares voting online or by proxy at the Meeting, the Audit Committee will consider appointment of CohnReznick LLP as the Company's independent registered public accounting firm.
 The Audit Committee may terminate the approval or ratification of the Company's shareholders whenever the Audit Committee considers such termination to be appropriate.
 A representative of CohnReznick LLP is expected to be virtually present at the Meeting and will have an opportunity to make a statement if such representative so desires and will be available to respond to appropriate questions.